Ungeziefi/Subnautica-Mods/Fixes/Fixes Progress.md

 - The heat blade can now damage lava lizards.
 - When the prawn suit jumps from or lands on anything, you get particle effects as if it was sand.
 - After reloading, the first-person model is used for waterproof lockers that are not in the inventory.
-- Fixed the gap between the Seamoth and its lower storage modules.
 - The Sulfur Plant can't be moved with the propulsion or repulsion cannon.
 - The Bulbo tree LOD meshes look different.
 - Fixed the coffee-drinking sound.